WilsonMedina/WilsonMedina/README.md

 -Knowledge Gherkin.

-📢 Studying English, currently my level is A2.
+📢 English student, currently my level is A2.

 ___